traverseda/traverseda.github.io-old2/htmlGenerator/content/code/publicKeyInfrastructure.md

 security.
 Intellectually I know that it's better than nothing, but it still feels a bit like giving some vague incomprehensible system power-of-attorney.

-I think we can do a lot better.
+The big problem of crypto has always been UX, and I think we can do a lot better.

 ## Show me every piece of text I sign